-Vocational training is a service provided to people in industrial enclaves, work crews, sheltered workshops or affirmative industry settings to help them get a job.
+Vocational training is a service provided to people in industrial enclaves, work crews, or affirmative industry settings to help them get a job.

-Day habilitation is assistance with getting, keeping, or improving self-help, socialization, and adaptive skills necessary to live successfully in the community and to participate in home and community life.
+Individualized Skills and Services provide assistance with getting, keeping, or improving self-help, socialization, and adaptive skills necessary to live successfully in the community and to participate in home and community life.
 Day habilitation is normally provided regularly in a group setting (not in the person's residence) and includes personal assistance for those who cannot manage their personal care needs during day habilitation and need assistance with medications and performing tasks delegated by a registered nurse.
+26 Tex.
+Admin Code § 559.227(l)(1).